 Skip to Content

-Click on the Excel file to view the itinerary for the 2018 camp.
-Geology Field Camp Itinerary 2018 (40 KB) OR
+Click on the Excel file to view the itinerary for the 2019 camp.
+New Zealand Geology Camp 2019.xls (42 KB) OR

 We will be staying in motels and backpackers in different, pre-booked places.
 Accommodation will be in 2 to 6 beds units (varies from place to place).
 There will be places where towels and linen are provided but also places where you have to use your own one.